buildkite/agent-stack-k8s/README.md

 We would recommend [making the agent its own ssh key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [adding it as a deploy key to the repository you want to test](https://docs.github.com/en/developers/overview/managing-deploy-keys), or using [a machine user with a dedicated ssh key](https://docs.github.com/en/developers/overview/managing-deploy-keys#machine-users).
 But for simplicity during local testing you can also use your own ssh key.

 Paste the private into `./k8s/overlays/my-stackname/private-ssh-key`

+### Env Vars

+The Env Vars file contains a shell script that loads the appropriate env variables into the container as well as github meta data like pull request labels.

+The following variables must be set in the script:
+* `$GITHUB_REPO` - i.e. yourorg/repo name
+* `$GITHUB_TOKEN` - github oauth token with `repo` permission

 ## Viewing the generated manifests